flybywiresim/docs/docs/fbw-a32nx/settings.md

 ### Error Reporting

-While using our aircraft you can help us to identify errors by turning on Error Reporting.
+While using our aircraft, you can help us to identify errors by turning on Error Reporting.
 This is completely optional and anonymous.

-With Error Reporting enabled, any severe error in any display of the aircraft (e.g. flyPad, MCDU, PFD, ND, etc.) will create a log entry with our issue tracking system.
+With Error Reporting enabled, any severe error in any display of the aircraft (e.g., flyPad, MCDU, PFD, ND, etc.) will create a log entry with our issue tracking system.
 This will help our development team to see these issues and get some important details to hopefully identify what caused the error.

 This will speed up finding and fixing both issues and bugs significantly.